dsccommunity/SqlServerDsc/source/DSCResources/DSC_SqlDatabaseUser/README.md

 # Description

-The `SqlDatabaseUser` DSC resource is used to create a database users.
+The `SqlDatabaseUser` DSC resource is used to create database users.
-A database user can be created with or without a login, and a database users can be mapped to a certificate or asymmetric key.
+A database user can be created with or without a login, and a database user can be mapped to a certificate or asymmetric key.
 The resource also allows re-mapping of the SQL login.

 > **Note:** This resource does not yet support [Contained Databases](https://docs.microsoft.com/en-us/sql/relational-databases/databases/contained-databases).